Pete Davidson & Kate Beckinsale Hold Hands At ‘SNL’ Party In NYC

 — E!
 News (@enews) March 3, 2019

-Last month the couple seemed to confirm that they were dating when they were photographed holding hands in L.A. as they were seen outside of Largo at the Coronet, where Davidson performed a comedy show.
+Last month, the couple seemed to confirm that they were dating when they were photographed holding hands in L.A.
+The two were seen outside of Largo at the Coronet, where Davidson performed a comedy show.

-Sources claim that Pete and Kate are currently keeping things “casual,” but that they really enjoy spending time together, and are “having fun” with one another.
-The insider also reveled that Beckinsale believes that Davidson is “the sweetest and nicest guy.”
+Sources claim that Pete and Kate are currently keeping things “casual,” but that they really enjoy spending time together and are “having fun” with one another.
+The insider also revealed that Beckinsale believes that Davidson is “the sweetest and nicest guy.”

 People Magazine reports that Kate recently opened up about her love for “funny” men.
 However, sources have revealed in the past that neither Beckinsale or Davidson are looking for anything serious at the moment.

-As previously reported by The Inquisitr, Grande has admitted to be still healing following her split with Davidson, as well as the death of her former boyfriend, Mac Miller.
+As previously reported by The Inquisitr, Grande has admitted that she is still healing following her split with Davidson, as well as the death of her former boyfriend, Mac Miller.

-Pete Davidson and Kate Beckinsale have yet to confirm their relationship, but some fans seem to believe that their PDA seems to do the talking for them.
+Pete Davidson and Kate Beckinsale have yet to confirm their relationship, but some fans seem to believe that their PDA is doing the talking for both of them.